Dhruvkoshta/Dhruvkoshta/README.md

 ## 🌱 Currently Exploring

 - 🚀 Learning Full Stack Web Development
-  - Exploring the ins and outs of React and Redux for dynamic front-end experiences.
+  - Exploring the ins and outs of React and Next for dynamic front-end experiences and SSR.
-  - Navigating through the world of React Router for seamless page transitions.
+  - Navigating through the world of NEXTJS for seamless page transitions and web performance.
-  - Styling with Tailwind CSS to create modern and responsive user interfaces.
+  - Styling with Tailwind CSS and ShadCN to create modern and responsive user interfaces.
   - Building server-side applications with Nodejs, a powerful Javascript web framework.
-  - Diving into PostgreSQL and Mongodb for efficient and scalable database management.
+  - Diving into PostgreSQL, SQL and Mongodb for efficient and scalable database management.

  ## 🏆 Achievements